Introduction to Transformers: an NLP Perspective: Improved Architectures

 Hence each expert model $e_i(\mathbf{H}_{\mathrm{in}}) = \mathbf{H}_{\mathrm{in}} \cdot \mathbf{W}_h^{i}$ solves a sub-problem of the original linear mapping, and Eq. (\ref{eq:moe-ffn-w-h}) can be thought of as a divide-and-conquer solution to the matrix multiplication problem.

 We can, of course, treat any feedforward neural network as an expert model, resulting in the following model

 where $\mathrm{FFN}_i(\cdot)$ is a ``small'' feedforward neural network that has the same form as Eq. (\ref{eq:transformer-ffn-moe}).
-This model is illustrated with an example in Figure \ref{fig:transformer-ffn-moe}.
+This model is illustrated with an example in Figure~\ref{fig:transformer-ffn-moe}.
 In practical implementations, all these expert models can be run in parallel on different devices, and so the resulting system is efficient.

-Note that, from a perspective of machine learning, MoE is a general approach to combining different neural networks, each of which is developed to address a different aspect of the problem \citep{yuksel-etal:2012twenty,masoudnia-ebrahimpour:2014mixture}.
+Note that, from a perspective of machine learning, MoE is a general approach to combining different neural networks, each of which is developed to address a different aspect of the problem~\citep{yuksel-etal:2012twenty,masoudnia-ebrahimpour:2014mixture}.
 The application here is just a special instance of the general framework of MoE.
-The approach is also often used to improve the overall performance of predictors, which can be discussed in the field of ensemble learning \citep{Zhou-2012}.
+The approach is also often used to improve the overall performance of predictors, which can be discussed in the field of ensemble learning~\citep{Zhou-2012}.

-Another difficulty in developing large Transformer models is the training instability problem.
-As with many other large neural networks, straightforward optimization of a Transformer model with a large number of parameters may lead to getting trapped in local minimums, and, occasionally, large spikes in the loss during training \citep{lepikhing-etal:2021shard,fedus-etal:2022switch,chowdhery-etal:2022palm}.
-Even with careful choices about hyperparameters, training strategies, and initial model parameters, we still encounter the situation that we have to restart the training at some point in order to jump out of the tough regions in optimization.
-One of the reasons for this training difficulty is that the usual implementations of the linear algebra operations, such as matrix multiplication, will be numerically unstable if they operates on very large vectors and matrices.
-It is therefore possible to improve the training by considering numerically stable methods instead.
+Another difficulty in developing massive Transformer models is training instability.
+As with many other exceptionally large neural networks, the straightforward optimization of a Transformer model with billions of parameters may lead to the model getting trapped in local minima and, occasionally, to large spikes in the loss during training~\citep{lepikhing-etal:2021shard,fedus-etal:2022switch,chowdhery-etal:2022palm}.
+Even with careful tuning of hyperparameters, training strategies, and initial parameter values, it is common to encounter situations where the training must be restarted from an earlier checkpoint to escape unstable optimization regions.
+One of the reasons for this training difficulty is that the standard implementations of linear algebra operations, such as matrix multiplication, can become numerically unstable when they operate on extremely large vectors and matrices.
+It is therefore crucial to improve training stability by employing numerically robust methods and mixed-precision techniques.